-TABLE 3: Frequencies available to category 3 UAS only

 4.2 In addition to the above, UAS may also operate on IMT networks using service provided by authorized operators in the UAE.

-4.3 UAS operating in controlled airspace may also need an Aircraft Radio License provided by the TRA.
+4.3 UAS operating in controlled airspace may also need an Aircraft Radio License provided by the Authority.
 In this case, the Aeronautical Radio Systems regulations apply.

 Article (5)